Arabian-vACC/library/docs/aerodrome/abu dhabi/air.md

 - Military aircraft operating from OMAA north of runway 13L / 31R will be required to cross runway 13L / 31R to facilitate access to and from the military apron.
 - Military aircraft can be expected to depart from runway 13L / 31R and arrival aircraft shouldbe aware that there may be departing traffic with possible increased arrival spacing to facilitate.

 During SOIR, in the event of a blockage/unserviceability on the arrival runway, ATC will initiate single runway, mixed-mode operations and reposition aircraft to the available runway accordingly.

 Training flights will not be facilitated at Abu Dhabi International Airport during parallel runway Operations.

+The standard configuration prefers 31L for departing traffic and 31R for arriving traffic, with the flexibility to move traffic between the runways as necessary to best manage traffic flow.

+### 5.2.2 Segregated Runway Operations
+During periods of busy arrivals and departures, Segregated Runway Operations are used, whereby one runway is utilised exclusively for departures, and one for arrivals.
+The relevant runway should be selected in the ATIS setup for each, with the condition "PARALLEL RWY OPS IN PROGRESS" selected.

+### 5.2.3 Single Runway Operations
+When a runway is closed for any reason, the relevant active runway should be selected, with the appropriate closed runway selected in the NOTAMs.

+!!! info
+    vATIS has various configurations.
+Note that SRO profiles do not automatically denote a runway closure, which should be selected through the NOTAMs.
+These profiles can be utlised during segregated runway operations as well as single runway operations with the appropriate NOTAM/Airport Conditions attached.

 ## 5.3 Departure procedures
 ### 5.3.1 Standard departure points